torvalds/linux/Documentation/i2c/gpio-fault-injection.rst

 =========================

 The GPIO based I2C bus master driver can be configured to provide fault injection capabilities.
-It is then meant to be connected to another I2C bus which is driven by the I2C bus master driver under test.
+It is then meant to be connected to aanalther I2C bus which is driven by the I2C bus master driver under test.
 The GPIO fault injection driver can create special states on the bus which the other I2C bus master driver should handle gracefully.